 When an employee leaves, you have to set them to a past employee in their employment tab.
 You will need to manually remove them from the fixed member groups.
 Don't forget to set them as archived in the security tab.
 Once they are archived then they should not be able to access the system.
 When you need to reinstate them then simply place them in current classes or courses if they are teachers.
 Reactivate them as active employees.
 They would need to be replaced in their fixed member groups again.

 Certain Teachers should have access to more information than others, is this possible?

 For inherent groups 9Teachers, mentors for example) then we would have to look at the request in detail.
-It is not possible to split an inherent group, but we maybe able to help with an SQL based group, or create a fixed member group with advanced access.
+It is not possible to split an inherent group, but we may be able to help with an SQL-based group or create a fixed member group with advanced access.

 Certain reports or functionalities are set at a school level, such as term or year management for example.
-If the member has been given only access to school level and not the full school then this may block them from using this.
+If the member has been given only access to the school level and not the full school then this may block them from using this.
 Talk to our support team about the needs, and we can help advise you on the correct settings.